junxit/us-congress-bills-115/metadata.md

 - 2018-05-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 115-245.
 - 2018-05-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 115-245.
 - 2018-05-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 409.
+- 2018-05-23 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S2885; text: CR S2885)
+- 2018-05-23 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S2885; text: CR S2885)